hanmantePratik-14/SumsItUp/README.md

 # SumsItUp

 This is a simple web application that uses the power of OpenAI's GPT-4 model to summarize a given text.
 The app takes in a user-provided text and generates a summary of the text by using the GPT-4 model.
-The app is built using Python Flask framework and hosted on a web server.
+The app is built using follwing tech

+-React and Redux toolkit
+-tailwind

 ## Usage

 ### To use the app, follow these steps:

-Open your web browser and navigate to http://localhost:5000.
+Open your web browser and navigate to http://www.sumsitup,netlify.app.
 Enter the website url that you want to summarize in the text box provided on the app's homepage.
 Click on the "Spaceship" button.
 The app will generate a summary of the input text and display it on the results page.